radareorg/radare2/test/README.md

 Directory Hierarchy
 -------------------

+ * src/:         SuperDuper new testsuite written in V.
  * new/:         New testsuite written in NodeJS.
  * unit/:        Unit tests (written in C, using minunit).
  * bins/:        Sample binaries.